This tutorial demonstrates how Mongoose Library can be used to implement an MQTT client. We'll create an MQTT client that:

 - Connects to the public HiveMQ MQTT server

 - When connected, subscribes to the topic

-- Publishes message
+- Publishes a

 - Receives that message back from the subscribed topic and closes the connection

 - Creates a timer that checks if a connection is closed, and reconnects to repeat the whole process

 The full source code for this tutorial is at https://github.com/cesanta/mongoose/tree/master/examples/mqtt-client

 The MQTT API is rich, here we'll only use three functions:

 struct mg_connection *mg_mqtt_connect(struct mg_mgr *mgr, const char *url, struct mg_mqtt_opts *opts, mg_event_handler_t fn, void *fn_data); void mg_mqtt_pub(struct mg_connection *c, struct mg_str topic, struct mg_str data, int qos, bool retain); void mg_mqtt_sub(struct mg_connection *c, struct mg_str topic, int qos);

 mg_mqtt_connect() tries to connect to the MQTT broker whose URL is specified in parameter